-ENTRY PLACEMENT

-When an entry's content allows for a choice of category placement, the producer has the discretion to enter the material in the most appropriate content category in addition to any craft achievement categories where it is eligible.
+ENTRY PLACEMENT TOC When an entry's content allows for a choice of category placement, the producer has the discretion to enter the material in the most appropriate content category in addition to any craft achievement categories where it is eligible.
 However, certain rules must also be considered and followed:

-- No entry may be submitted to more than one Emmy[®] awards competition (Regional or National).
-Exception: Regional Emmy[®] recipients in the Breaking News and Investigative Report categories are eligible for submission to the National News & Documentary competition under prevailing rules. - Different episodes from the same program or series can only be entered in one Emmy® Awards competition. - Entrants are not allowed to separate content from individual craft achievement and submit in multiple Emmy® Awards competitions. - If the Chapter deems content ineligible, craft submissions related to that content would also be ineligible. - The first distribution of the entry is the primary determination of eligibility.
+- No entry may be submitted to more than one Emmy® awards competition (Regional or National). \Exception: Regional Emmy® recipients in the Breaking News and Investigative Report categories are eligible for submission to the National News & Documentary competition under prevailing rules. - Different episodes from the same program or series can only be entered in one Emmy® Awards competition. - Entrants are not allowed to separate content from individual craft achievement and submit in multiple Emmy® Awards competitions. - If the Chapter deems content ineligible, craft submissions related to that content would also be ineligible.
+For content distributed across multiple regions, the region the content was produced and intended for is the primary determining factor for selecting the appropriate Chapter for submission.
 The Chapter reserves the right to disqualify outright or move any entry to a different category if in its judgment such action is warranted.
 Entries will not be accepted if no applicable category is found.

-DOUBLE-DIPPING

-No entry may be submitted in its entirety in more than one content category.
+DOUBLE-DIPPING No entry may be submitted in its entirety in more than one content category.
 No entrant may be recognized more than once for performing the same job function for the same content.

-Exceptions are given for content that was part of a full newscast, or included as an excerpt in the Overall Excellence, News Excellence and Community Service categories.
+Please refer to the definition of Producer in the Glossary section (page 32) before listing an entrant's role as producer.
+Exceptions to the double-dipping rule are given for content that was part of a full newscast, or included as an excerpt in the Overall Excellence, News Excellence or Community Service categories.
 To be eligible for this exception in the newscast categories, the same entrant cannot be listed on the newscast entry and another entry.
+Example: